Continuum of Care for Youth

 - Provide access to a Natural Helper through Montgomery County Juvenile Court services

 The L.I.F.E.
-Program is a partnership between the ADAMHS Board for Montgomery County, South Community Inc., Montgomery County Juvenile Court, Reclaiming Futures, and Samaritan Crisis Care.
+Program is a partnership between the ADAMHS Board for Montgomery County, South Community Behavioral Health, Montgomery County Juvenile Court, Reclaiming Futures, and Samaritan Crisis Care.
 Youth entering into the court system or on probation are referred by Juvenile Court and assessed by Crisis Care.